from £48 /night help Price for guests, Nights approx:

 The villa benefits from its own private pool, with a shallow end perfect for the children.
 Leading from the living room is a spacious balcony with stunning countryside views, furnished with a table and chairs to enable you to dine al fresco for a perfect holiday home experience.
 (See photographs)

 There are two bedrooms, each with a double bed a bathroom / shower, sitting room/ dining room and American kitchen.
-There is an option to rent a bottom unit unit that has one large bedroom containing a double and single bed, with a walk in en-suite.
 It also contains an American kitchen.
 The sitting room/dining room leads to a large covered patio ideal for dining or relaxing.
 Outside there is a very large veranda with spectacular views over the valley, ideal for sunbathing and dining.
 The property has been refurbished to a high standard and offers a real taste of the Lot Valley.